 Fellow of the Energy Institute

-An Irish citizen, Bernard grew up in County Kerry and in 1991 gained a degree in Electrical Engineering from University College Dublin.
-He later, in 2005, gained a MS in Management from Stanford Graduate School of Business.
+Bernard grew up on a small farm in Ireland, has a degree in electrical engineering from University College Dublin and a masters in management from Stanford Graduate School of Business.

 Information about our Annual General Meeting including the Notice of Meeting and speeches made by members of the board

 An overview of the key activities, events and results together with commentary on bp’s performance and our priorities as we move forward